From £80,4959

 9

-One thing that has always struck about Porsches is that they all have an innate Porsche feel, regardless of whether you’re in a 911 or a Cayenne.
-They could probably make a dump truck feel like a Porsche.
+One thing that has always struck us about Porsches is that they all have an innate Porsche feel, regardless of whether you’re in a 911 or a Cayenne.
+The firm could probably make a dump truck feel like a Porsche.
 The Panamera, despite its 1.9-tonne kerb weight and 2165mm width, is not a dump truck, but it does continue that legacy.

 It starts with the suspension, which strikes a masterful balance between ride comfort on the one hand and retaining the connectedness you want from a Porsche on the other.
 You never get the ‘magic carpet’ feel of an air-sprung Mercedes-Benz, but all the movements are so well controlled and damped that there’s no harshness whatsoever.

 We’ve always rated the air suspension on non-hybridised Panameras, so without driving the new car back to back with an older version, we wouldn’t want to claim a dramatic improvement, but it is very good.
-So, too, the steering: it has that Porsche-typical weighty, unfiltered feel.
+So too is the steering: it has that Porsche-typical weighty, unfiltered feel.

 Panamera Turbo